mrrfv/open-android-backup/README.md

 Linux Android Backup is a tiny shell script & Flutter app that makes securely backing up Android devices easy, without vendor lock-ins or using closed-source software that could put your data at risk.
 It's based on ADB but doesn't use the deprecated `adb backup` command.
 Despite its name, this project works on Windows, macOS and Linux.

+**Important:** I am looking for volunteers who are interested in helping me with maintaining this project as well as fixing bugs.
+This project is not being abandoned, I just need a helping hand.

 ![Demo](https://github.com/mrrfv/linux-android-backup/raw/c86602f9e5dbc501e0eacc43fe781c352998e712/.github/images/demo.gif)

 ## Data backed up